SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 ================================
 Version  Date         Description
 -------  ----         -----------
+1.19     2013-01-02   Bug fix: When replying to low-numbered messages in a
+                      message area now get the correct author name.
+                      Previously, it would get the correct author name only from the later messages in a message area.
 1.18     2012-12-31   Bug fix: When prefixing quote lines with author initials,
                       if re-wrapping quote lines resulted in an additional quote line being created, it wasn't prefixing that quote